 The quarterly turnover of T-Mobile was 318 million euros, a decrease of 7.8 percent compared to the same quarter last year.
-T-Mobile said that this decline is due to the abolition of roaming in the EU and lesser sales from smartphones.
+T-Mobile said that this decline is due to the abolition of roaming in the EU and fewer sales of smartphones.

 People more often opt for a SIM-only subscription after entering the BKR rules last year.
 The gross profit or EBITDA amounted to 109 million euros, a decrease of 8.4 percent compared to last year.

 T-Mobile is growing rapidly in the B2B market and is being chosen as a partner by more and more companies.
-This past quarter, T-Mobile not only welcomed new customers such as Alliander, the Municipality of Amsterdam, Commerz Bank and Michael Kors, but also extended contracts with KLM, ADG Group (including Timing and Asito), Utrecht University and Eindhoven University of Technology.
+This past quarter, T-Mobile not only welcomed new customers such as Alliander, the Municipality of Amsterdam, Commerz Bank and Michael Kors but also extended contracts with KLM, ADG Group (including Timing and Asito), Utrecht University, and the Eindhoven University of Technology.
 The partnership with Yorus has also been extended for another three years.

 T-Mobile sees the percentage of Unlimited subscriptions still growing; the number of subscriptions exceeds expectations every quarter.
 Customer satisfaction with Unlimited is very high.
 The average score per Unlimited customer in the second quarter is 79, four points higher than the overall T-Mobile score.
 The proof that the T-Mobile network is extremely suitable for Unlimited